Back to blog

 Physical exercise

-This connects to something we measure directly at Progevita: VO₂max, the strongest predictor of cardiovascular longevity.
-Zone 2 training that improves VO₂max also activates mitochondrial sirtuins (SIRT3).
-It's not a coincidence that the interventions most consistently associated with longevity - aerobic exercise and caloric restriction - share molecular mechanisms with sirtuin activation.
+This connects to something we measure directly at Progevita: VO₂max, one of the strongest markers of cardiorespiratory capacity and cardiovascular risk.
+Zone 2 training that improves VO₂max also engages mitochondrial pathways where sirtuins such as SIRT3 participate.
+It is not a coincidence that the interventions most consistently associated with long-term health - aerobic exercise and well-indicated caloric restriction - overlap with sirtuin-related signaling.

 Foods Containing Sirtuin-Activating Compounds

 The "sirtfood diet" popularized by Aidan Goggins and Glen Matten mixes real science with marketing.
-The real science: several plant compounds activate SIRT1 in cellular and animal models.
+The real science: several plant compounds may modulate SIRT1 or related pathways in cellular and animal models.
 The marketing: turning that into a miracle diet with Adele on the cover.

 The compounds with the strongest evidence base: